Evaluating the Effectiveness of Personalized Medicine with Software: Background

-Other approaches to estimating regimes have been proposed. \citet{Brinkley2010} develop a regression-based framework for personalized treatment regimes within the rubric of \qu{attributable risk}.
-They propose developing optimal treatment regimes that minimize the probability of a poor outcome, and then consider the positive consequences, or \qu{attributable benefit}, of their regime. \citet{Gunter2011} develop a stepwise approach to variable selection.
-Rather than using a traditional sum-of-squares metric, the authors' method compares the estimated mean response, or \qu{value,} of the optimal policy for the models considered, a concept we make use of in Section~\ref{sec:methodology}.
+Many of the methods mentioned above can be extended to censored survival data. \citet{Zhao2015} describe a computationally efficient method for estimating a treatment regimes that maximizes mean survival time by extending the weighted learning inverse probability method.
+This method is doubly robust; it is protected from model misspecification if either the censoring model or the survival model is correct.
+Additionally, methods for DTR estimation can be extended. \citet{Goldberg2012} extend Q-learning with inverse-probability-of-censoring weighting to find the optimal treatment plan for individual patients, and the method allows for flexibility in the number of treatment stages.

+It has been tempting, when creating these treatment regime models, to directly employ then to predict the differential response of individuals among different treatments.
+This is called in the literature \qu{heterogeneous treatment effects models} or \qu{individualized treatment rules} and there is quite a lot of interest in it.

-More generally, we also draw on recent papers addressing model selection for heterogeneous treatment effects models.
-Methods designed for accurate estimation of an overall conditional mean of the response may not perform well when the goal is to estimate the different heterogeneous treatment effects \citep{Rolling2014}.
-For example, \citet{Qian2011}, propose a two-step approach to estimating \qu{individualized treatment rules} based on single-stage randomized trials using $\ell_1$-penalized regression.
-But here too, there are difficult inferential complications because of model selection.
+Surprisingly, methods designed for accurate estimation of an overall conditional mean of the response may not perform well when the goal is to estimate these individualized treatment rules. \citet{Qian2011} propose a two-step approach to estimating \qu{individualized treatment rules} based on single-stage randomized trials using $\ell_1$-penalized regression while \citet{Lu2011, Lu2013} use quadratic loss which facilitates variable selection. \citet{Rolling2014} develop a new form of cross-validation which chooses between different heterogeneous treatment models.

-Most directly, the methods developed in this paper are motivated by the work of \citet{DeRubeis2014}, who consider heterogeneous responses to interventions for clinical depression.
-That research, in turn, has roots in the earlier efforts of \citet{Byar1977} and \citet{Yakovlev1994} who studied interventions that improve cancer survival. \citet{Yakovlev1994} take a split sample approach to covariate selection and arrive at a model that sorts patients into subsets while \citet{DeRubeis2014} use leave-one-out cross validation.
-These authors appreciate that their approaches do not produce valid statistical inference, and that the conceptual framework for such inference needs clarification.
+One current area of research in heterogeneous effect estimation is the development of algorithms that can be used to create finer and more accurate partitions. \citet{Kallus2017} presents three methods for the case of observational data: greedily partitioning data to find optimal trees, bootstrap aggregating to create a \qu{personalization forest} a la Random Forests, and using the tree method coupled with mixed integer programming to find the optimal tree. \citet{Lamont2016} build on the prior methods, parametric multiple imputation and recursive partitioning, to estimate heterogeneous treatment effects and compare the performance of both methods.
+This estimation can be extended to censored data. \citet{Henderson2017} discuss the implementation of Bayesian additive regression trees for estimating heterogeneous effects, and they can be used for continuous, binary and censored data. \citet{Ma2019} proposes a Bayesian predictive method that integrates multiple sources of biomarkers.